cesbo/help/content/1.astra/2.admin-guide/9.api/other.md

 ---
-title: "Other Methods"
+title: "Other API Methods"
-date: 2023-03-23
+date: 2023-06-30
 ---

 ## Sessions

-The method returns a list of current sessions.
-Answer format:
+Sessions is a list of active connections to HTTP MPEG-TS or HLS outputs.

+### Get session list

 ```
 {